Children in Myanmar hold a d.light solar panel and lantern. (photo

 Drying and cooling are two of the most common forms of food preservation, and both require large amounts of energy, especially drying.
 For cooling, many farms try to time harvests or transportation during cooler times of the day because most do not have access to large-scale refrigeration.
 For drying, farmers often place harvests on the ground under open sun and may hire day laborers to manage the drying process.
 Depending on the crop and time of year, drying can take weeks.
 If not well controlled, open-sun drying can degrade nutrient content, flavor and color, and lead to complete spoilage from fungal infections in high humidity or rain.
 Commercially available heat-pump dryers require more electric power and capital investment than is available to almost all family-owned farms.

-The Advanced Adaptable Agricultural System could work well beyond India, because the need for effective and affordable drying of agricultural products is not confined to the subcontinent.
+The drying intervention could work well beyond India, because the need for effective and affordable drying of agricultural products is not confined to the subcontinent.
 Around one third of food in the world is produced by smallholder farmers, who work on plots of land less than two hectares.
 These families constitute an estimated 2 billion people.